rahil627/my-programming-stuff/tools/themes/themes.md

 https://windowsterminalthemes.dev/
   - cyberpunk 2077

-# from vim (via ipad mini?)
+## linux terminals:

+chromeos native 'terminal' app

+  - NOTE: i think this shows the fonts installed in the linux container, so that you can quickly test them!

+  - these kinda suck..
+    - but good to play with the old school standard 16 color scheme..
+    - these affect text editor themes too
+      - works well with micro
+    - there's colors for folders, hidden, normal files..

+    - NOTE: **dim the font, and saturate the background colors**
+      - ~50% font, and slide the color picker to the right

+  - dark (default)
+    - maybe the clearest
+  - solarized light
+    - perfect for day-time use
+  - **dusk** > haze/forest
+    - all about the same, just have to dim font / darken background..
+    - dusk also matches the default chromeos theme
+    - uses purple and night-vision green for folders/files

+  fonts
+   1. **ubuntu mono**
+     - this one is perfect for terminals
+       - it reminds of the default mac ones
+     - really great at scrunching up a bunch of terminal output
+   2. cutive mono
+     - very readable, yet still dense
+     - also somehow darkens the font?
+   2. inconsolata

+# these were the themes i liked, from when i used linux/nvim from an ipad mini 2
-# my top 3
+## my top 4
 Plug 'sonph/onehalf', { 'rtp': 'vim' } “like gruvbox but with slightly lighter contrast
   - onehalflight and onehalfdark
 Plug 'junegunn/seoul256.vim' “even less contrast than onehalfdark Plug 'NLKNguyen/papercolor-theme' “more contrast than gruvbox!
 Plug ‘sainnhe/everforest

 Plug ‘romainl/flattened
 Plug 'morhetz/gruvbox’ “#1 for a reason

-# these were the themes i liked, from when i used linux/nvim from an ipad mini 2

-# base16 shell themes
+## base16 shell themes
 base16-gruvbox-dark-pale.sh
 base16-gruvbox-light-soft.sh
 base16-monokai.sh